 You just need any capable radio receiver and a PC that fulfils following requirements:

 Please, feel free to connect with our customer service manager to discuss any important questions!
 You also can clarify is your receiver compatible with our software or we should tune it.

 How do I make a payment?

 If you want to use RadioInspector for yourself personally, you can buy it by on eBay.
-We'll prepare special offer for you and send direct link on our product's page on eBay to you.
+We'll prepare a special offer for you and send a direct link on our product's page on eBay to you.
 In case you need a bill.
 We'll send it to you on demand.

 If you are presenting any company, we'll issue you a bill.

 How can I update my RadioInspector?

 If you are already our customer you can update software for free with the exception of new options or options not included in your kit.

 What if my receiver is not in list?